Kaituna Maketu and Pongakawa Waitahanui catchments

 Find out about funding and advice available to help you care for your land and livelihood.

-Regional Council is planning to return freshwater flow from the Kaituna River into Ōngātoro/Maketū Estuary by 2018.
+Regional Council is planning to return freshwater flow from the Kaituna River into Ōngātoro/Maketū Estuary.
 See project updates, timeframes, plans and benefits

 Two groups of community representatives (one for Kaituna/Maketū and one for Pongakawa/Waitahanui) have been established to help implement the National Policy Statement for Freshwater.
 They'll be informing changes to the Regional Water and Land Plan to guide the future of water management for these catchments.